 The Almkanal is a particularly fascinating construction in Salzburg, which not many visitors know!
 Connected to the Königsseeache, it still supplies parts of the city of Salzburg with water, such as the air conditioning system of the Festspielhaus.

-Every September, the Almkanal is shut down for three weeks for maintenance.
-During this time you can wade through the narrow and over 800-year-old Stiftsarmstollen, which runs under the Mönchsberg to the fortress railway.
+Every September, the Almkanal is shut down for three weeks due to maintenance.
+During this period, you can wade through the narrow and over 800-year-old Stiftsarmstollen.
+It runs under the Mönchsberg to the fortress railway.
 An absolute experience!
 If you do not suffer from claustrophobia ;)

 almkanal.at (only with guided tours!)